anhtuanqn1002/bridge-network-android-studio-emulator-on-macos/README.md

 # Emulator Setup Script
 This script automates the setup process to connect to an Android emulator through a specified port using telnet.
-By default, the script sets up the connection for port `14550`.
-It reads the authentication token from the `.emulator_console_auth_token` file in the user's home directory and uses it to authenticate with the emulator.
-The script then adds a UDP redirection to the emulator and exits the telnet session.
+By default, the script sets up the connection for port `14550` and uses the emulator's default port `5554`.
+You can view other emulator ports by running `adb devices`.
+The script reads the authentication token from the `.emulator_console_auth_token` file in the user's home directory and uses it to authenticate with the emulator.
+It then adds a UDP redirection to the emulator and exits the telnet session.

 ## Features